Covering a concert with Fuji X-E2

 How you look

 Your wardrobe can speak volumes about you.
-The one thing I think you need to be aware of if you are in business for yourself, especially, is people are watching you.
-Wearing business attire is expected in many industries, and you must fit into those situations if you manage your appearance.
+If you are doing business for yourself, you must know that people are watching you.
+Business attire is expected in many industries; you must fit into those situations if you manage your appearance.

 Just be aware of the unofficial uniform of the industry you are trying to work with regularly.

-Photographer Dave Black has a casual, youthful style about him when working.
+Photographer Dave Black has a casual, youthful style when working.

 Social Media footprint